 Glucuronidation of dihydroartemisinin is predominately catalysed by UGT1A9 and UGT2B7.

 Dihydroartemisinin is further converted to inactive metabolites.

 The pharmacokinetics of artemether in adults is time-dependent.
-During repeated administration of Artemether and Lumefantrine Tablets, plasma artemether levels decreased significantly, while levels of the active metabolite (dihydroartemisinin) increased, although not to a statistically significant degree.
+During repeated administration of it, plasma artemether levels decreased significantly, while levels of the active metabolite (dihydroartemisinin) increased, although not to a statistically significant degree.
 The ratio of day 3/day 1 AUC for artemether was between 0.19 and 0.44, and was between 1.06 and 2.50 for dihydroartemisinin.
 This suggests that there was induction of the enzyme responsible for the metabolism of artemether.
 Artemether and dihydroartemisinin were reported to have a mild inducing effect on CYP3A4 activity.
+The clinical evidence of induction is consistent with the in vitro data described in section 4.5

 Lumefantrine is N-debutylated, mainly by CYP3A4, in human liver microsomes.
 In vivo in animals (dogs and rats), glucuronidation of lumefantrine takes place directly and after oxidative biotransformation.
-In humans, the exposure to lumefantrine increases with repeated administration of Artemether and Lumefantrine Tablets over the 3-day treatment period, consistent with the slow elimination of the compound.
+In humans, the exposure to lumefantrine increases with repeated administration over the 3-day treatment period, consistent with the slow elimination of the compound (see section 5.2 Elimination).
 Systemic exposure to the metabolite desbutyl-lumefantrine, for which the in vitro antiparasitic effect is 5 to 8 fold higher than that for lumefantrine, was less than 1% of the exposure to the parent drug.
 Desbutyl-lumefantrine data is not available specifically for an African population.
-In vitro, lumefantrine significantly inhibits the activity of CYP2D6 at therapeutic plasma concentrations.
+In vitro, lumefantrine significantly inhibits the activity of CYP2D6 at therapeutic plasma concentrations (see sections 4.3 and 4.5).